-The board of directors must provide a report on the company's corporate governance in the annual report.
-The report must cover every section of the Code of Practice.
-If the company does not fully comply with this Code of Practice, this must be explained in the report.
+The board of directors must provide a report on the company's corporate governance in the directors' report or in a document that is referred to in the directors' report.
+The report on the company's corporate governance must cover every section of the Code of Practice.
+If the company does not fully comply with this Code of Practice, the company must provide an explanation of the reason for the deviation and what solution it has selected.